BenjaminCMorka/CNN-skin-condition-classifier/README.md

 # Skin Condition Classifier

-Skin Condition Classifier is a deep learning project that uses convolutional neural networks (CNNs) to classify images of skin conditions, focusing on distinguishing **Acne & Rosacea** from **Eczema**.
+Skin Condition Classifier is a deep learning project that uses convolutional neural networks (CNNs) to classify images of skin conditions, focusing on distinguishing **Acne and Rosacea** from **Eczema**.
 The project utilizes the **DermNet** dataset and provides an end-to-end pipeline for data preparation, model training, and inference.

 ---